 Until the early 19th century the first 60,000 years of ancient India were ignored.

-But 4,000 years ago a new age of ancient Indian history began, identical with the contents of the Vedas.
-These hymns from ancient times praise Aryan fighter living in their Indian homeland since unthinkable centuries.
+Only since 4,000 years BCE when the Aryan age of ancient Indian history began, in accord with the contents of the Vedas.
+These hymns from ancient times pretend Aryan fighter lived in their Indian homeland since unthinkable centuries.

-They first defeated archaic tribes.
-Afterwards Aryan-India became the cradle of European civilisation.
+Afterwards Aryan-India became one of the cradles of European civilization.

 Incredible India